neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 And that's pretty much it by way of introduction.
 So with that, onwards, friend!

-### Excel Spreadsheets, Ahoy!
+## Excel Spreadsheets, Ahoy!

 As you'll see below, I do all of my major goal, project, and multi-month planning in Excel spreadsheets.
 It's versatile, free form, great for lists, and combined with my [multi-month and month views]({% post_url 2017-08-07-time-organization-guide %}){:target="_blank"}, allows me to centralize all my productivity tools around Google Calendar and Excel.

-If you want any of the Excel templates of the layouts below, email me at [nehakay8@gmail.com](mailto:nehakay8@gmail.com) and I'll send them right over.
+If you want any of the Excel templates of the layouts below, email me at <a href="mailto:{{site.email}}">{{site.email}}</a> and I'll send them right over.

-### Macro Level Goal Planning
+## Macro Level Goal Planning

 I _love_ macro level goal planning.

 It just feels super optimistic/inspiring/awesome --- kind of like the start of a semester.
 Macro level planning is particularly great at the beginning of any new phase – a new semester, before starting a job, before a vacation, etc.

-#### I. Retrospective Reflection
+### I. Retrospective Reflection

-__My favorite method of macro level planning is imagining myself in the future, and thinking retrospectively about what I’d feel great having done or achieved.__
+My favorite method of macro level planning is imagining myself in the future, and thinking retrospectively about what I’d feel great having done or achieved.
 I ask myself:

-> > __“Imagine you just got off the plane in Dallas after your 8 months off.
+> > __“Imagine it's 8 months in the future and you're thinking back over the last 8 months.
 You have a wide grin on your face because you've accomplished *everything* you set out to accomplish.
 What did you accomplish?__

 Is it cheesy?
 Yep.

 Does it work well?
 Yep.

 I’ll then go ahead and outline some vague goals underneath which might look like this: